 Data Loss Prevention

 Enterprise plans include data loss prevention capabilities detecting and blocking ePHI transmission to unauthorized recipients.
 DLP rules scan email content, file attachments, and Drive documents for patient identifiers, then quarantine or block messages based on policy.
+DLP maps to the Information Access Management standard under 164.308(a)(4), which limits access to ePHI to authorized users and workflows.

 Configure DLP rules using predefined content detectors for Social Security numbers, medical record numbers, ICD-10 codes, and other structured patient identifiers.
 Google provides healthcare-specific templates detecting HIPAA-defined identifiers.
 A workforce member composing an email containing a patient list with medical record numbers triggers the DLP rule.
 The system quarantines the message and notifies the security administrator.